daughtersofthewind_still

 SYNOPSIS

-Above the city of Jenin, a dirt road leads to the Jenin Equestrian Club, an oasis in the West Bank where Palestinians come from all over the West Bank and Israel to learn how to ride and show jump.
-In this world where people encounter hurdles as a part of daily life, horses are symbols of hope and a link to a legacy of freedom.
-The Bedouin called the Arabian mares they prized above all else banat Alreeh, “daughters of the wind”, capturing in that metaphor the poetry of their movement across open desert spaces.
+Above the city of Jenin, a dirt road leads to the Jenin Equestrian Club, an oasis in the West Bank where Palestinians learn how to ride and show jump.
+In this world where people encounter hurdles as part of daily life, horses are a link to a legacy of freedom.
+The Bedouin called the Arabian mares they prized banat Alreeh, “daughters of the wind”, capturing in that metaphor the poetry of their movement across open desert spaces.
+Today, Palestinians’ love of equine beauty and strength has become a way of defining an identity and providing a respite from the strictures imposed by the occupying forces.

 PROJECT TYPE Documentary Feature